tandica/rhcsa/accessing-network-storage/mounting-an-nfs-share.md

-# Mounbting an NFS share
+# Mounting an NFS share
 ## Exercise 24-2